 The sumo deadlift is a great exercise for building strength and muscle mass, because it works more muscle groups than the conventional deadlift.
 This is because the sumo deadlift requires you to use a wider stance, which increases the range of motion, and places more stress on your hips and glutes.

-The sumo deadlift is often performed with a shoulder-width or wider stance.
+The exercise is often performed with a shoulder-width or wider stance.
 The conventional deadlift, on the other hand, is performed with a very narrow stance.

 How to perform the sumo deadlift